-To give you an idea of what a steal the Bent Chetler 100 was when it was introduced three years ago, Atomic understandably raised its retail price by $100 a year later, and it was still the best value in the category.
+To give you an idea of what a steal the Bent Chetler 100 was when it was introduced four years ago, Atomic understandably raised its retail price by $100 a year later, and it was still the best value in the category.
 But the Bent Chetler 100 is more than just a good deal; it’s a wonderfully versatile ski that’s as easy to ski in off-trail conditions as any AMW model at any price.

 The key to the Bent Chetler 100’s charms is its Horizon Tech tip and tail which are rockered on both axes.
 By crowning its extremities, the littler Chetler feels like it can drift in any direction on a whim without losing control of trajectory.
 When in its element, it’s the epitome of ease, rolling over terrain like a spatula over icing.

 The Bent Chetler 100 is all about freedom of expression rather than the tyranny of technical turns.
 So what if its liberty-loving tip doesn’t want to show up early in the turn?
 That’s not its shtick.
 It has talents Technical skis never imagined, like throwing it in reverse off a precipice.
 It’s light, it’s easy to pivot and it’s wide enough to float in two feet of fresh.
 If you evaluate the Bent Chetler 100 for what it does rather than what it isn’t meant to do, it’s an all-star in a league of its own.

 “These are the top of the heap when it comes to blending playfulness with precision,” observes Boot Doctors’ Bob Gleason, who has been assessing skis for almost as long as your esteemed Editor.
 “Easy to ski in variable conditions, it arcs and scrubs with dexterity.”